SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Full Precision Inverted Index

 Based on this, the memory-access latency for queries can be modeled by a double power-law~\cite{bertsekas2021data, hennessy2011computer}:

-where: \begin{itemize}[leftmargin=*,labelsep=0.5em] \item $\lambda$ is the window size; \item $A\lambda^{+\alpha}$ models the increasing cost of random accesses to the distance array as $\lambda$ grows; \item $B\lambda^{-\beta}$ models the decreasing cost of cache eviction to sub-lists with larger $\lambda$; \item $C$ is the baseline memory-access cost unrelated to $\lambda$. \end{itemize}
+where: \begin{itemize}[leftmargin=*,labelsep=0.5em] \item $\lambda$ is the window size; \item $c_{rand}\lambda^{+\alpha}$ models the increasing cost of random accesses to the distance array as $\lambda$ grows; \item $c_{evict}\lambda^{-\beta}$ models the decreasing cost of cache eviction to sub-lists with larger $\lambda$; \item $C_0$ is the baseline memory-access cost unrelated to $\lambda$. \end{itemize}

-This function reaches its minimum at $\lambda^* = \left(\frac{B\beta}{A\alpha}\right)^{\frac{1}{\alpha+\beta}}$.
+This function reaches its minimum at $\lambda^* = \left(\frac{c_{evict}\beta}{c_{rand}\alpha}\right)^{\frac{1}{\alpha+\beta}}$.
 When $\lambda \ll \lambda^*$, $T_{\text{mem}}$ is dominated by the sub-list eviction term and decreases as $\lambda$ increases; when $\lambda \gg \lambda^*$, the distance-array term dominates and $T_{\text{mem}}$ grows with $\lambda$.
 The optimum $\lambda^*$ occurs when these two terms are balanced.

-\begin{example} Figure~\ref{fig:window} shows that the dashed line represents the theoretical QPS curve.
-It is obtained by estimating $(\alpha,\beta)$ via log--log regression~\cite{draper1998applied} and $(A,B,C)$ via least-squares fitting~\cite{lawson1995solving} of the double power-law model.
-For the SPLADE-1M dataset, the model predicts an optimal $\lambda^* \approx 7.35 \times 10^4$, while for SPLADE-FULL it predicts $\lambda^* \approx 1.25 \times 10^5$.
-These predictions are reasonably consistent with the measured optimal $\lambda \approx 10^5$, with minor discrepancies attributable to hardware-level performance variability and measurement noise introduced by \textit{VTune} profiling. \end{example}
+\revisedtext{ \begin{example} Figure~\ref{fig:window} presents the theoretical QPS curves, where parameters $(\alpha,\beta)$ are estimated via log--log regression~\cite{draper1998applied} and $(c_{rand},c_{evict},C_0)$ via least-squares fitting~\cite{lawson1995solving} of the double power-law model.
+For SPLADE-FULL, the model predicts an optimal $\lambda^* \approx 1.2 \times 10^5$, while for AntSparse-10M, it predicts $\lambda^* \approx 5.1 \times 10^4$.
+Both predictions align with the robust high-throughput interval $\lambda \in [50,000, 100,000]$.
+This broad plateau confirms that within this range, performance is stable, rendering precise point-wise tuning unnecessary despite minor hardware-level variability.
+More details are shown in Appendix B. \end{example} }